chimie-paristech-CTM/TS-tools/README.md

 pip install .
 ```

-Additionally, Gaussian16 needs to be available.
+Additionally, Gaussian16, xTB and CREST need to be available.
 In HPC environments, this can typically be achieved by loading the corresponding module to the path:

 ```
 module load gaussian/g16_C01
+module load xTB
+module load CREST
 ```

 The 'xtb_external_script/xtb_external.py' should be set as executable: